 Within 72 hours every bed in Philadelphia’s 31 hospitals was filled.
 Over the next six weeks, a quarter of the population fell ill and more than 12,000 people died.
 The disease’s rapid spread paralysed the city and traumatised its inhabitants.
 When the pandemic finally ended in early 1919, Philadelphia had lost over 20,000 people.
 Its death rate was the highest among major American cities.

-These banks of bright lights were at the heart of the parade.
 Flu can cause inflammation of the optic nerve and many survivors of the 1918-19 flu pandemic reported how washed out the world appeared to them, as if it were drained of colour.
 In her story Pale Horse, Pale Rider Katherine Anne Porter writes of “the colourless sunlight slanting on the snow, under a sky drained of its blue”.
 The pandemic foreshadowed the rise of the modernist movement with its emphasis on white walls, open spaces and large windows; one of the first landmarks in modernist architecture is Alvar Aalto’s Paimio sanatorium in 1929.
 The colour white invokes purity, sterility and cleanliness.
 Ghosts traditionally wear white and many religions confer special authority on white garments.
 White is the colour of heaven, forgetting and oblivion.
+Banks of bright lights were at the heart of the 2019 parade.

 Oscar nominated composer David Lang created a score called Protect Yourself From Infection sung by Philadelphia Grammy-winning choir The Crossing.
 This was played through the phones of the paraders as they walked from the south of the city where the flu arrived at the Navy Yard in 1918 up Broad Street to City Hall where the fateful decision was made to allow the Liberty Loan Parade to go ahead.